-Battlemead is a very special place in a relatively small area which underpins the Council’s focus on the need to protect it.
+Battlemead is a very special place a range of interesting habitats providing homes for a wide range of flora and fauna and the potential to become a biodfiversity hotspot in the Borough.
 The ecology consultants employed by the Council identified several different habitats: woodland, some natural, some plantation; grassland/meadow; hedgerows; waterway (in the form of the White Brook which runs through Battlemead); and wetland.
 Each habitat has its own special qualities and wildlife.

 Raptors, in the form of Kestrels, Sparrowhawks, Buzzards and Red Kite, are regulars there and, in the summer, the rarer Hobby is there catching dragonflies and other insects.
 Barn Owls were breeding there until, sadly, the disturbance caused by human visitors following the acquisition was likely the cause of this ending last year; Tawny Owls and Little Owls also nest locally.

 Roe Deer and Muntjac are frequently seen, along with Foxes, Hares and Moles.
 There is also evidence of Otters visiting.

 Butterflies, Dragonflies and Damselflies are among the many insects seen there (just over 100 species so far reported), including recent finds of two rare Damselflies spotted close to Battlemead suggesting they will also be on the site near the White Brook.
 The botany of the area has not yet been fully assessed but well over 130 plant species have been identified there so far.

 Drawing by Geoff Emmett Green Sandpiper